polaris-slo-cloud/polaris-slo-framework/docs/features/generic-elasticity-strategies.md

 # Generic Elasticity Strategies

-The SLOC project contains a set of generic elasticity strategy controllers and the associated SLO Script types, which are commonly used.
+The Polaris project contains a set of generic elasticity strategy controllers and the associated SLO Script types, which are commonly used.

 Currently, we provide the following elasticity strategies: